 In accordance with the Commission on Osteopathic College Accreditation (COCA) Standard 1.4, A.T.
-Still University-Kirksville College of Osteopathic Medicine is required to have a governing body, that defines the mission of the COM and/or institution, approves the strategic plan, provides financial oversight, and approves requisite policies.
-The COM must publish and abide by policies regarding conflict of interest (for board members, employees, and institutionally employed faculty); due process for employees, students, and credentialed instructional staff; confidentiality of employee, student, and medical records; fiscal management; and ethics.
-The ethics policy must incorporate the American Osteopathic Association Code of Ethics.
+Still University-Kirksville College of Osteopathic Medicine is required to have a governing body, or be part of a parent institution with a governing body, that defines the mission of the COM and/or institution, approves the strategic plan, provides financial oversight, and approves requisite policies.
+The COM must publish and abide by policies regarding conflict of interest (for board members, employees, and institutionally employed faculty); due process for employees, students, and credentialed instructional staff; confidentiality of employee, student, and medical records; fiscal management; and ethics which must incorporate the American Osteopathic Association Code of Ethics.